Scary looking cockroach

 Identifying Cockroach Infestations

-It's important that you are able to recognise the presence of a cockroach infestation as early as possible for effective control.
+You must be able to recognise the presence of a cockroach infestation as early as possible for effective control.
 Here are some of the key tell-tale signs to look out for:

 Physical Sightings